Skip to main content

 Live_Spices4Turmeric

 It is easy to confuse fresh turmeric with fresh ginger at first glance, as they both originate from the root of their related plants.
 Both also share some of the same medicinal properties— they are anti-oxidants and anti-inflammatories believed to be beneficial in fighting heart disease.
 Turmeric has also been shown to improve brain function and is sometimes taken as a supplement.
 A rather mild spice, turmeric is naturally yellow and has been used as a dye for thousands of years, while also being a key ingredient in Indian curries and other Middle Eastern dishes.
-It is the backbone of many spice blends (such as taco or snack seasonings) and an inexpensive substitute for saffron.
+It is the backbone of many spice blends (such as taco seasoning) and an inexpensive substitute for saffron.
 Chances are, you’ve been eating turmeric all along and you just didn’t know it.
 Add turmeric to chicken soup to deepen the golden hue of the broth, or in rice to give it a bit of color.
 Toss it with root vegetables or cauliflower before roasting or add some to a pot of greens to boost their flavor.

 Live_Spices5Cayenne